AIResearch-Group/.github/profile/README.md

 - **Generalizable** — methods can be applied across models and tasks
 - **Practical** — solutions are reproducible and friendly to real-world deployment

-Through rigorous research and high-quality open-source projects, we hope to contribute useful ideas and tools that help move AI forward.
+Through rigorous research and high-quality open-source projects, **we hope to contribute useful ideas and tools that help move AI forward!**